It is widely known that OCD consists of obsessions and compulsions. In more cases than not, obsessions are mental and

-There are compulsions but they aren’t visible.
-For this reason, at OCD Excellence, we see Pure O not so much as a sub-type, but as a symptom set since people with Pure O can have the same obsessions as people with physical compulsions.
+Pure O describes OCD where the compulsions aren’t visible.
+For this reason we see Pure O not so much as a sub-type, but as a symptom set, since people with Pure O can have the same obsessions as people with physical compulsions.
 Pure O compulsions might involve:

 Going over conversations mentally